Attorney David I. Fuchs

 Any truck accident that results in an injury or fatality is open for lawsuits from the victims, personal injury attorneys in Florida say.
 There have been no reports of any injuries, bee stings, or car accidents caused by the honeybee swarm so far, but if there had been, both the truck driver and the company that employed him could be held responsible for negligence when there is an accident that is caused by improper cargo loading or unsafe driving practices.

 If you or one of your loved ones has been injured in an accident involving a truck, big rig, or other large cargo vehicle, you may be entitled to compensation from the responsible party, especially for medical expenses, lost wages, long-term care or surgery needs that were incurred as a result of the accident.
-Contact a personal injury attorney at the Florida-based Law Offices of David I Fuchs today for a free, no-strings consultation about your case.
+Contact a personal injury attorney at the Florida-based David I. Fuchs, Injury & Accident Lawyers, P.A. today for a free, no-strings consultation about your case.